 The University’s campus-wide computer network is part of the Internet, and when you use it, you have the ability to interact with people, both good and bad, all over the world.

 Meeting people, making friends, and doing business on the internet are risky activities.
 Use directories, the telephone, and other media to confirm that people are who they claim to be.
 For your own safety, when arranging your first face-to-face meeting with someone you met online, be sure to meet in a public place with friends present.

-If you encounter a case of computer misuse, and especially if you are the victim, report the incident to firstname.lastname@example.org.
+If you encounter online safety concerns, online scams or computer and network misuse, report the incident to firstname.lastname@example.org.
 The University’s incident handling team will promptly investigate the problem and refer it to appropriate authorities.